pyaf/Image-classification-pytorch/logs.md

 * bgccold256reg: ben grahm cropped images, size = 256, regression model, training on sampled old data
 * bgc3t12v: with bgc, with cat 3 as train set, cat 1 and 2 as validation set

+# Experts speak

+Insightful comments by poeple

+* Do we need to use the same image size as used by pretrained models. if you are using almost any pre-trained model the size does not have to match the size model has been trained with.
+It would only be useful for imagenet like images where different size would mean different objects scale, but for completely different domain like this competition, I don't see any benefit in sticking to the original image size.